rgbkrk/rgbkrk.github.io/_posts/2014-01-29-travis-for-salt-states.markdown

 ### High state

-As a first pass, we can run `state.show_highstate`.
-Since this seems to always return 0, we'll need to make sure this returned appropriately.
-For now you'll want to check the output.
-When I figure out an ideal way to verify this, I'll update this post.
+Show the highstate, making sure to pass the retcode through.
+It might be wise to show the lowstate instead of or in addition to, since it shows the final output after the data has been "compiled".

 {% highlight yaml %}
 script:
-  - sudo salt-call state.show_highstate --local
+  - sudo salt-call state.show_highstate --local --retcode-passthrough
 {% endhighlight %}

 ## `.travis.yml` in whole